-Fencing repair, replacement, construction and maintenance is proposed as part of this Plan.
+Fencing repair, replacement, construction and maintenance is proposed as part of Plan.
 The current fencing arrangement is indicated on Figure 4.1.
 At a minimum, fencing management will include regular monitoring for condition, to ensure that fences are in good stock-proof condition to enable effective management of grazing regimes.
-Additional fencing may be required to partition ecologically sensitive areas in the [REDACTED] Offset Site from the PBTL Offset Area, such as Peppermint Box Grassy Woodland.
+Additional fencing may be required to reduce paddock sizes for more control over the grazing regime as detailed in Appendix F and Mid North Grasslands Working Group How to Make Money Out of Grass (Undated).

 Any new fences and their locations will be determined by the land manager in consultation with relevant experts (e.g., the PBTL Recovery Team or ecological consultants), based on the proposed grazing regime, including the number of sheep available and the size of paddocks required to achieve optimal high intensity short duration grazing, or as otherwise advised.
 All fencing will be carefully considered to minimize ground disturbance and micro sited to avoid any known PBTL locations.

 Minimal impact methods should be utilised and any new fence lines should not result in their use as regular light vehicle tracks.
 Fencing of this type in ecologically sensitive PBTL habitat has been successfully implemented previously (pers. comms PBTL Recovery Team Chair M. Gardner, 4/12/2025).